-Looking at the WKT Tagged Value in the Tagged Values window for this element, you can see that the 'WGS 1984 Australian Centre for Remote Sensing Lambert Projected Coordinate' system has been selected.
+Looking at the WKT Tagged Value in the Tags' tab of the Properties window for this element, you can see that the 'WGS 1984 Australian Centre for Remote Sensing Lambert Projected Coordinate' system has been selected.

 You can expand the information held in this Tagged Value by viewing its Tagged Value Note.